danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

   ┃ ┃ ┗ raw (39709710)
   ```

-- Confirmed this by using `gstat` on every dir:
+- I confirmed this by using `gstat` on every dir:

   ```zsh
   ~ ❯ gstat ngs